tedk13/pui-website/content/docs/components/tooltip.md

 {{% anchor name="tooltip" %}}

-Add your tooltip text to a `data-tooltip` attribute on any item you want a tooltip.
+Add your text to a `data-tooltip` attribute on any item you want to provide with a tooltip.

 {{< code-demo >}}
 <div data-tooltip="Here is a tooltip!">hover me!</div>